a-gram/udsp/README.md

-uDSP (micro-dsp) is a small library to perform basic Digital Signal Processing operations, such as signal arithmetic, Fourier Transform, frequency response, filtering, etc. The library is exclusively released as an educational material and not as a production tool.
-In no way it tries to replace industry-standard DSP libraries such as SciPy, NumPy, etc. It has been developed as an additional resource to some blog articles about image processing with the sole purpose of illustrating DSP concepts with a fluent syntax that is much closer to plain English than to formal mathematical jargon.
+uDSP (micro-dsp) is a small library to perform basic Digital Signal Processing operations, such as signal arithmetic, Fourier Transform, frequency response, filtering, etc. The library is exclusively released as an educational material or experimentation playground.
+It is not a production tool and in no way it tries to replace industry-standard DSP libraries such as SciPy, NumPy, etc.
-If you find that the library uses a too much verbose syntax and could have been made more concise, that is completely intentional.

-Beware that since it is a 100% pure Python library its performance in terms of speed is not great.
+Being a 100% pure Python library you can expect its performance not to be great.

 ## Requirements